Submit a Review & Earn an Amazon Gift Card

 If you know of a relevant reference for Naspm trihydrochloride, please let us know.

-Keywords: Naspm trihydrochloride, supplier, AMPA, receptors, antagonists, GluR2, calcium-permeable, Ca2+, ionotropic, glutamate, receptors, iGluR, 1-Naphthyl, acetyl, spermine, trihydrochloride, AMPA, Receptors, Tocris Bioscience
+Keywords: Naspm trihydrochloride, Naspm trihydrochloride supplier, AMPA, receptors, antagonists, GluR2, calcium-permeable, Ca2+, ionotropic, glutamate, iGluR, GluA2, 1-Naphthyl, acetyl, spermine, trihydrochloride, Receptors, 2766, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Naspm trihydrochloride include:

-Cabañero et al (2013) Pain after discontinuation of morphine treatment is associated with synaptic increase of GluA4-containing AMPAR in the dorsal horn of the spinal cord.
+Cabañero et al (2013) Pain after discontinuation of mor. treatment is associated with synaptic increase of GluA4-containing AMPAR in the dorsal horn of the spinal cord.
 Neuropsychopharmacology 38 1472 PMID: 23403695

 Jaafari et al (2012) PICK1 mediates transient synaptic expression of GluA2-lacking AMPA receptors during glycine-induced AMPA receptor trafficking.
 J Neurosci 32 11618 PMID: 22915106